POLIS 1102 - Introduction to Global Politics

 Required ResourcesTextbook and continual access to MyUni.
 The textbook will be announced in due course through the course website.

-Recommended ResourcesRecommended resources such as additional readings, essay writing guides and referencing guidelines will be uploaded throughout the semester onto the course website located on MyUni.
+Recommended ResourcesRecommended resources, such as additional readings, will be uploaded onto the course website located on MyUni.

-Online LearningMyUni will be utilised to upload additional resources, including scholarly articles, news items and video clips.
+Online LearningMyUni will be utilised to upload additional resources.
 Lectures will be recorded and available on MyUni.

 Learning & Teaching Activities

 Learning & Teaching ModesThis course is comprised primarily of lectures and tutorials.
+Due to Covid-19 teaching arrangements, the lectures will be pre-recorded and available online.
 The lectures will introduce the key concepts, theories and themes, using a combination of multi-media sources (e.g. slides, videos, web-links, etc.).
 The tutorials will consist of small-group activities and semi-structured debates on the weekly topics.